Home / Blog / Next.js App Router & TypeScript in LaunchSaaS (2026)

 Choosing App Router + TypeScript isn't about following trends.
 It's about maintainability at scale.

-The LaunchSaaS codebase serves 13,000+ users across 8 production apps.
+The LaunchSaaS codebase serves 13,000+ users across multiple production apps.
 When a Stripe API change requires updates, TypeScript catches every call site that needs modification.
-When a new developer joins, App Router's conventions eliminate 90% of "where does this go?" questions.
+When a new developer joins, App Router's conventions eliminate most "where does this go?" questions.

 The Bottom Line

 LaunchSaaS uses Next.js 14 App Router with TypeScript in strict mode.
 Every component, every API route, every database query is type-checked.
-The App Router architecture cuts initial JavaScript by ~40% compared to Pages Router equivalents, while TypeScript prevents entire categories of runtime bugs.
+The App Router architecture significantly reduces initial JavaScript compared to Pages Router equivalents, while TypeScript prevents entire categories of runtime bugs.

 If you're building a SaaS in 2026 and TypeScript + App Router aren't negotiable requirements, LaunchSaaS delivers both—with 2,335 tests proving they work together.